kittenize/PlateWeight/README.md

 Getting the optimal plate sets

 Problem

 Sometimes while weight lifting, we have to change weights between sets.

-Given n sets with target weights and x plates, what is the optimal way to load the plates?
+Given n sets with target weights and x plates, what is the optimal way to load the plates to reduce actions?

+Actions compose of either taking off a plate or adding on a plate.

 For example:
 The bar weighs 45lb.